 - How to Promote a Row to a Column Header in Excel

 - How to Make Multiple Sortable Headings in Excel

 - How to Keep Row Headings in Excel When Scrolling

 - Keep Row Headings in Excel When Scrolling Without Freeze

-3. Make First Row as Header Using Excel Print Titles Option
+3. Making the First Row as Header Using the Excel Print Titles Option

 - In the beginning, select the Page Layout tab and click on the Print Titles.